ziflex/lecho/README.md

 ## Middleware

-### Logging request and attaching RequestID to a context logger
+### Logging requests and attaching request id to a context logger

 ```go